How AI Is Changing the Job Market in 2026

 Let's cut through the noise with data from the sources that actually track employment at scale.

-The World Economic Forum's Future of Jobs Report 2025 surveyed over 1,000 employers representing 14 million workers across 55 economies.
-Their projection: 92 million jobs will be displaced by 2030 while 170 million new ones will be created.
-That's a net gain of 78 million jobs globally.
+The World Economic Forum's Future of Jobs Report 2025 surveyed over 1,000 employers representing more than 14 million workers across 55 economies.
+It projects 92 million jobs displaced and 170 million created by 2030, a net gain of 78 million.
+Those figures cover structural labor-market transformation from technology, demographics, the green transition, and other macrotrends; they are not an AI-only forecast.

 The IMF's analysis is more cautious but equally specific: almost 40% of global employment is exposed to AI.
 In advanced economies, that number climbs to 60%.
 But "exposed" doesn't mean "eliminated."
-Roughly half of exposed jobs will benefit from AI integration through enhanced productivity.
-For the other half, AI applications may execute key tasks currently performed by humans, putting downward pressure on wages and hiring.
+Roughly half of exposed jobs in advanced economies may benefit from AI integration through enhanced productivity; the remainder have lower complementarity and greater displacement risk.

 Then there's the on-the-ground data.
 The U.S. labor market in early 2026 shows what economists describe as a "low-hire, low-fire" condition — companies are cautious, but mass layoffs haven't materialized at the economy-wide level.
-In fact, 77% of businesses using AI report an increase in their workforce rather than a decrease.
+In a December 2025 Dallas Fed survey, most firms using AI reported no change in their need for workers; 3% reported an increase and 8% a decrease.
+That regional business survey is useful evidence, not a national estimate.

 The data paints a picture of restructuring, not destruction.
 And the details of that restructuring matter enormously for anyone making career decisions right now.